Improved Universal Graphs for Trees: Proof of Lemma for

-We are left with the case that $A$ is of the type shown in Figure~\ref{fig:fig-b}, so $A$ consists of its root $r_A$, one subgraph $T^*_{h-1,2}$ and another admissible subgraph $A'$, where $A'$ is first in the eating order.
-For $|A'|=1$, we place any vertex $v$ in $F$ at $r_{A'}$, which is first in the eating order, and apply the induction hypothesis to $A\setminus r_{A'}$ and $F\setminus v$.
-Otherwise, set $N := |T^*_{h-2,2}|>0$ and $X_1:=|A''|$, where $A''$ be the subgraph rooted at the lexicographically largest vertex among the children of $r_{A'}$.
-For $|F| \leq N+X_1+1$, we consider the induced subgraph $U$ given by $r_{A'}$, by $A''$ and $u=r_{A''}-1$ with its descendants $D_u$.
-If $r_{A'}$ only has one child, $U$ is shown in Figure \ref{fig:IH1_1}, else $r_{A'}$ has two children depicted in Figure \ref{fig:IH1_2}.
-By Observation \ref{obs: admissible}, $U$ is admissible in both cases and note that $V\subseteq V(U)$.
-If the root $r_U=r_{A'}$ is not in $V$, we embed $F$ into $U$ using the induction hypothesis.
-Otherwise, if $r_U$ is in $V$, let $v$ be an arbitrary vertex of $F$.
-We use the induction hypothesis to embed $F\setminus v$ into $U$ and place $v$ at $r_U$.
-In any case, we exactly eat $V$, which proves the claim.
+In the rest we assume that we are in the situation of Figure~\ref{fig:admissible-b} and $|A'| \ge 2$.
+Let $X:=|A''|$, where~$A''$ is the subgraph rooted at the lexicographically largest vertex among the children of $r_{A'}$ in~$A$, see also Figure~\ref{fig:IH1}.
+Moreover, set $N := |T^*_{h-2,2}|>0$.
+If $|F| \leq N+X+1$, we consider the induced subgraph $U$ on $r_{A'}$, the vertices in $A''$, and on $u=r_{A''}-1$ with its descendants $D_u$.
+If $r_{A'}$ only has one child, $U$ is shown in Figure \ref{fig:IH1_a}, else $r_{A'}$ has two children depicted in Figure \ref{fig:IH1_b}.
+In both cases,~$U$ contains the vertices in~$V$ and is admissible by Observation~\ref{obs:2}.
+If the root $r_U=r_{A'}$ is not in $V$, we embed $F$ into~$U$ using the induction hypothesis.
+Thus, $F$ is embedded exactly at~$V$, proving the claim.
+Otherwise, if~$r_U$ is in~$V$, let $v$ be an arbitrary vertex of $F$.
+We use the induction hypothesis to embed $F\setminus v$ into $U$.
+This embeds $F\setminus v$ at $V\setminus r_U$.
+Finally, we place $v$ at $r_U$, such that $F$ eats $V$.
+The~\ref{en: type 1 edges} and~\ref{en: type 2 edges} edges ensure that $r_U$ is connected to every vertex in $U$, proving the claim also in that case.

+It remains to treat the case where we are in the situation of Figure~\ref{fig:admissible-b}, $|A'| \ge 2$, and $|F| > N+X+1$.
+First, assume that $|F|<3N+X+2$.
+Let